nshiab/simple-data-analysis/README.md

 npx simple-data-analysis
 ```

-Then copy and paste the code below into the `index.js` or `index.ts` file and run it with `npm run sda`.
+Then copy and paste the code below into the `main.js` or `main.ts` file and run it with `npm run sda`.

 In this example, we load a CSV file with the latitude and longitude of 2023 wildfires in Canada, create point geometries from it, do a spatial join with provinces' boundaries, and then compute the number of fires and the total area burnt per province.

-It's the same code as the one you would run in a browser, except we use the _SimpleDB_ class instead of _SimpleWebDB_ and _loadData_ instead of _fetchData_.

-With Node.js and other runtimes, more methods are available to load and write data from/to local files.
-Check the [SimpleTable class documentation](https://nshiab.github.io/simple-data-analysis/classes/SimpleTable.html).

 ```ts
 import { SimpleDB } from "simple-data-analysis"